telerik/blazor-docs/components/map/events.md

 ## OnMarkerClick

-The `OnMarkerClick` event fires as a response to the user click on a marker.
+The `OnMarkerClick` event fires when the user clicks on a marker.
 Its `EventCallback<MapMarkerClickEventArgs>` gives:
 * `MapMarkerClickEventArgs.DataItem` - provides the data item (object) of the bound marker.
 * `MapMarkerClickEventArgs.EventArgs` - provides the native DOM event (browser event).